ChunaraLab/Manual-classification-scripts/README.md

 # Manual Classification

-This repository contains python scripts that can be used for manually classifying tweets in a mongodb.
+This repository contains python scripts that can be used for manually classifying tweets from a MongoDB.

 -----------------------

 ### Config file

 You need a `config.json` file in order to run the scripts.
-It will contain all the parameters characteristic your data, as well as your mongodb setup.
+It will contain all the parameters of your data (keys, tags, etc.) as well as your mongodb setup.
 > Here is a sample configuration:

 ```json